adroit-group/ng-tools/libs/ng-utils/README.md

 ## Usage

-Include `AdroitNgUtilsModule` in your module
+Include `AdroitNgUtilsModule` in your module to import all the directives and pipes of the library

 ```typescript
 import { AdroitNgUtilsModule } from 'ng-utils';